-Summer’s coming (as hard as it is to believe right now) and here's an all-to-familiar scenario with the average homeowner: They’re sitting in their house, minding their own business, happily indulging a bowl of popcorn and watching Netflix, when they notice that dreadful sound; drip... drip... drip.
-They look over to see the cat licking at a puddle that's slowly forming on the dining room floor.
-Suddenly: Anxiety, stress, and that ”oh brother!” feeling.
-How did the leak start?; water heater, leaky toilet, shower, faucet?
+Summer’s coming (as hard as it is to believe right now) and here's an all-to-familiar scenario with the average homeowner: They’re sitting in their house, minding their own business, happily indulging a bowl of popcorn and watching Netflix, when suddenly he/she hears dreadful sound; drip... drip... drip.
+They look over to see the dog licking at a puddle that's slowly forming on the dining room floor.
+In a flash: Worry, stress, and that ”oh brother!” feeling.
+Where did the leak come from?; water heater, leaky toilet, shower, faucet?
 Not necessarily – the air conditioning equipment may be frozen.
-This can happen anywhere, from Phoenix to Timbuktu, regardless of weather.
+This can occur anywhere, from Tempe to Timbuktu, regardless of weather.

 Why Air Conditioners Freeze

 The part of the air conditioner that actually freezes is known as the evaporator coil.
-This component of the air conditioner transfers (evaporates) heat from the inside to the outside of your Phoenix area home.
-The two main reasons why the evaporator coil may freeze:
+This component of the air conditioner transfers (evaporates) heat from the inside to the outside of your Tempe area home.
+There are two primary reasons the evaporator coil may freeze:

 - Insufficient refrigerant

-Either way, the result is that the air conditioner's evaporator coil does not properly disperse the heat, and in essence 'overcools' itself.
+Either way, the outcome is that the air conditioner's evaporator coil cannot operate to properly disperse the heat, and in essence 'overcools' itself.
 The result of this super-cooling is condensation (that's water formation), and over time ice forms from that condensation as it cools below the freezing point.
 Yep, the A/C has morphed into an old-school icebox.

 - Turn the system completely off at the thermostat, and don’t try to thaw the system by increasing the temperature at the thermostat.
 It is important that the A/C system is completely OFF.

 - Call Bob Brown Service Experts.
-The air conditioning system needs to be inspected by a NATE-certified professional to ensure there are no refrigerant leaks or damage to the equipment.
+The air conditioning system needs to be inspected by an ACE-certified professional to ensure there are no refrigerant leaks or damage to the equipment.
 Simply schedule a Performance Inspection or Repair Diagnostic online, or call to talk to a live person right away.

 What Does it Cost to Repair?

 This can lead to a costly repair.
 When your air conditioner freezes over it can lead to a totaled compressor.
-Replacing your compressor could easily cost as much as a downpayment on a high efficiency model.
+Replacing your compressor could cost as much as a downpayment on a new system.
 Actually, many people are forced to pick between installing a new system and repairing the old unit.
-If you follow the steps above and quickly call a NATE-certified technician, you have better odds of getting a less expensive job.
-Your technician will advise you of the exact cause and how to avoid the issue from repeating in the future.
-If a leak exists (and that is rare, but possible), the leak has to be repaired or the unit will likely freeze again.
+If you act quickly and call a ACE-certified technician, you have better odds of getting a less expensive repair.
+Your technician will diagnose the situation and how to avoid the issue from repeating in the future.
+If a leak exists (and that is rare, but possible), the leak has to be repaired or the unit will probably freeze again.